A secure home with a security system for a monthly cost comparison.

 Key Takeaways

-How Much Do Top Home Security Systems Cost Per Month?
+How Much Should You Pay for Home Security Each Month?

 When you’re looking for a home security system, the monthly monitoring fee is one of the biggest factors in your decision.
 This recurring cost covers the 24/7 watch over your home, but it can vary widely from one company to the next.
 Understanding what different providers charge can help you find a plan that fits your budget without sacrificing peace of mind.
 Let’s break down the typical monthly costs from some of the top names in home security, so you can see how they stack up.